 The main difference between analog and the digital system is that analog uses airwaves to transmit sound while digital systems convert audio into a signal on a transmitter.
 Analog systems are good but have a tendency of producing poor sounds sometimes if the airwaves have interfered.
-If you are looking for a reliable wireless microphone system that will not cause you all troubles and feedback, we recommend that you go with digital systems since they are more stable and precise.
+If you are looking for a reliable and the best wireless mic system that will not cause you all troubles and feedback, we recommend that you go with digital systems since they are more stable and precise.

 The Audio-Technica ATW-1102 is a digital high-fidelity wireless system that is designed to provide users with advanced 24-bit operation, natural sounds, and easy setup installation.
 It operates around the 2.4 GHz range which is far from DTV and TV interference.
 The system transmitters and receivers offer an easy to read digital display.
 With the great honor of diversity assurance from Audio Technica, this wireless system provides clear communication through its powerful volume controls and AF peak.
 The only drawback of this system is that its batteries don’t last for long (only 4 to 5 hours after full recharge).
 I have used this system, and I don’t know what’s wrong with its power system, I think Technica should take consideration of this and make some improvements.
 I feel quite impressed by this system, and I can recommend you to give it a trial.